pldimitrov/PodChaosMonkey/README.md

   podchaosmonkey: "true"
 ```

-Feel free to spin multiple instances of the chart or remove the annotation to test the behaviour.
+Feel free to install multiple instances of the chart or remove the annotation to test the behaviour.

 ## Ideas for improvement
 - fix hardcoded namespace in cluster role binding